sdiehl/stephendiehl.com/posts/books.md

 My favorite real analysis text that I read in conjunction to a course using Rudin.
 Has a much more casual presentation and motivates the core ideas much better than the usual lemma/proof chug of the canonical texts.
+This book has been out of print for 20 years, so good luck finding it.

 **Functional Differential Geometry** by Gerald Jay Sussman